Huguitis/aoi.js-documentation/src/functions/Calling/createApplicationCommand.md

 | NUMBER            | 10  | Any double between -2^53 and 2^53                                                            |
 | ATTACHMENT        | 11  | [attachment](https://discord.com/developers/docs/resources/channel#attachment-object) object |

-  #### You can find more information in the [offical documention of Discord's API](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-type).
+  #### You can find more information in the [official documention of Discord's API](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-type).

 </details>